-- Special excise duty (introduced in 2022) - Regional contribution to purchase Green certificates (CV) - Regional contribution to connect to the transport system (Redevance de raccordement au réseau) - Regional public service contributions: - o Tax for the use of public property in Wallonia - o Levy for the support of renewable energy, including the first term (85% reduction assumed to be applicable) - The federal contribution is replaced by the special excise duty in 2022.
+- Special excise duty (introduced in 2022).
+Between November 2022 and March 2023, a temporary reduced tariff as been introduced. - Regional contribution to purchase Green certificates (CV) - Regional contribution to connect to the transport system (Redevance de raccordement au réseau) - Regional public service contributions: - o Tax for the use of public property in Wallonia - Levy for the support of renewable energy, including the first term (85% reduction assumed to be applicable) - The federal contribution is replaced by the special excise duty in 2022.
 It was used to raise money to: - Cover the costs related to the CREG (Belgian regulator for energy market) - Fund the decommissioning of the Mol-Dessel nuclear site - Support policies to reduce greenhouse gases in line with Kyoto - Fund public service obligations related to energy deliveries to financially vulnerable consumers - Fund a heating premium for an allowance to eligible consumers - Federal offshore wind contributions (cable and certificates) is replaced by the special excise duty in 2022 - Federal levy for holding and maintaining a strategic generation capacity is replaced by the special excise duty in 2022